William R. Schmidt: World War II

 In 1940, Schmidt was appointed commander of the 39th Infantry Regiment a, part of the 9th Infantry Division, and stayed in this capacity until the end of 1941.
 He was subsequently promoted to the one-star general officer rank of brigadier general in April 1942, four months after the American entry into World War II, and transferred to the newly activated 81st Infantry Division, where he became the assistant division commander (ADC) for Major General Gustave H. Franke, the division commander, for a short time.

 Schmidt was transferred to the 76th Infantry Division on December 13, 1942, where he succeeded Major General Emil F. Reinhardt in command of the 76th Division.
 His chief of staff was initially Herbert T. Perrin.
 He was also promoted to the temporary two-star rank of major general in December 1942.

 Schmidt stayed with the division throughout the rest of the war.
 He led the 76th Division overseas, first to England in December 1944, then a month later when it was sent to the Western Front, in the Ardennes-Alsace Campaign and Central Europe Campaign for which he received the Army Distinguished Service Medal, Silver Star, Legion of Merit and others.

 Postwar

 In August 1945, Major General Schmidt assumed command of the 3rd Infantry Division, as a part of the occupational forces in Germany.
 Schmidt was then transferred to the Third Army under command of Lieutenant General Geoffrey Keyes, his classmate from West Point, where he became the chief of staff on May 20, 1946.
 From July 1948 to May 1949 he commanded the 101st Airborne Division.

-Major General William Schmidt retired from the army, after 38 years of service, in 1951 and died at the age of 76 years on July 18, 1966 in Walter Reed Army Medical Center in Washington, D.C.
+Major General William Schmidt retired from the army, after 38 years of service, in 1951 and died at the age of 76 on July 18, 1966, in Walter Reed Army Medical Center in Washington, D.C.
 He was buried at Arlington National Cemetery, Virginia, together with his wife Helen Munn Goodier, with whom he had two daughters.